anttiluode/EEGBrainSourceReconstructionTool/README.md

 # EEG Brain Source Reconstruction Tool

+Vibecoded.
+Do not use as medical tool.
+Could be all bs.
+Ask from AI what it thinks before using perhaps.

 A simple GUI tool for visualizing EEG source reconstruction using MNE-Python.
 This tool helps visualize where EEG signals might be coming from in the brain using standard computational methods.